Home » Hawaii Travel Tips » Hawaii Vacation Condo vs Hotel: the Pros and Cons

 Which island do you want to go to?
 Now which part of the island?
 Finally, do you want to book a hotel or a condo?

-Be sure to set a budget ahead of your trip, your choice of a hotel or a condo will impact your transportation costs, your food costs, and even the cost of your activities.
+Be sure to set a budget ahead of your trip; your choice of a hotel or a condo is a deciding factor for your budget and will impact your transportation costs, your food costs, and even the cost of your activities.

 Want to skip all the planning and just access my detailed Hawaii Itineraries complete with daily schedules, kid-friendly activities, and travel hacks?
 Click the button below.